google/starthinker/README.md

 To make deployment easy and well documented, StarThinker is packaged with a deploy script to automate the process.
-The script uses bash commands just like a user would from the command line, making it a how to document as well.
-The deployment script runs in any UNIX environment and can
+The script uses bash commands just like a user would from the command line, making it a "how to document" as well.

 ![StarThinker Deploy Script](tutorials/images/deploy.png)